 Persons named in a Will as an executor often do not know what they need to do when a Will-maker dies.
 As a starting point, it’s important for the executor to identify, secure, and protect the personal and real property of the deceased Will-maker and to do so right away.

 A very common issue for executors is what they should or should not allow the immediate family members to do with the Will-maker’s property after his or her death.
 Executor’s have a duty to make an inventory of personal property items or articles of the deceased Will-maker as well as other assets of value before any items or articles are given to those family members.
 The inventory helps an executor can avoid problems down the road if a beneficiary complains about a family member who took a personal property item without the knowledge of the executor or without a claim of right to that item.

-What does the “Attorney” an Enduring Power of Attorney do?
+What does the “Attorney” in an Enduring Power of Attorney do?